Adang Daradjatun

-Adang Daradjatun (born 13 May 1949) is an Indonesian politician and former police general who currently serves as a member of the People's Representative Council.
+Adang Daradjatun (born 13 May 1949) is an Indonesian politician and former police general who currently serves as a member of the House of Representatives, representing Jakarta's 3rd district since 2009.

 Daradjatun originated from Bogor, and was educated in Jakarta and Bandung before he entered the police academy.
 Prior to his entrance to politics, Daradjatun served for 35 years in the Indonesian National Police, peaking as its deputy chief before he resigned in 2006 to run in Jakarta's gubernatorial election in 2007.
-After losing, Daradjatun was elected into the People's Representative Council in 2009 and was reelected in 2014.
+After losing, Daradjatun was elected into the People's Representative Council in 2009 and was reelected in 2014, 2019 and 2024.

 Early life and family

 Adang Daradjatun was born in Bogor on 13 May 1949.
 His father was a prosecutor, and he completed elementary and junior high school in Jakarta.
 He initially studied in Jakarta for his high school, but he moved to Bandung midway.
 After graduating from high school in 1968, he joined the Indonesian Police Academy (Akpol).

 He is married to Nunun Nurbaeti, who in 2012 was convicted to 2.5 years in prison for bribery.
 The couple has four children.